igvteam/igv-webapp/README.md

     // apiKey: "...",

     // Provide a URL shorterner function or object.
 This is optional.
 If not supplied
-    // sharable URLs will not be shortened .
+    // sharable URLs will not be shortened.
+If using tinyURL uncomment and supply an api token

-    urlShortener: {
+    // urlShortener: {
-        provider: "tinyURL"
+    ///    provider: "tinyURL",
-    },
+    //     api_token: "..."
+    //},

+    enableCircularView: true,

+    restoreLastGenome: true,

     igvConfig:
         {